WebAssembly/spec/proposals/Exceptions.md

 The `catch` instruction has an exception tag associated with it.
 The tag identifies what exceptions it can catch.
 That is, any exception created with the corresponding exception tag.
-Catch blocks that begin with a `catch` instruction are considered a _tagged_ catch block.
+Catch blocks that begin with a `catch` instruction are considered _tagged_ catch blocks.

 The last catch block of an exception can be a tagged catch block.
 Alternatively, it can begin with the `else` instruction.
 If it begins with the `else`